Enhancing Action Recognition by Leveraging the Hierarchical Structure of Actions and Textual Context: Related Work

 While current action recognition techniques have made significant progress, they often fall short in segmenting actions into distinct phases, which is required for many real-world applications.
 To address this gap, the authors of the FineGym dataset~\cite{shao2020finegym} introduced a sports video dataset with a three-level semantic hierarchy.
 Previous research~\cite{suris2021hyperfuture,10.1007/978-3-031-21062-4_39} has explored this dataset using the premise that hyperbolic geometry inherently encodes hierarchical structures.
 Using the Poincaré ball, these studies define a distance metric between predictions and observations, where points closer to the center of the ball represent abstract embeddings, while those near the edge denote specific ones.
 Essentially, edge proximity indicates higher model confidence.

-In addition, Timeception~\cite{Hussein_2019_CVPR} redefines the notion of activity, restricting it to ``complex actions'' characterized by: (1)~composition - consisting of several simpler actions, (2)~temporal order of these actions, and (3)~extent - recognizing the variability in temporal length between actions.
+Alternatively, Timeception~\cite{Hussein_2019_CVPR} redefines the notion of activity, restricting it to ``complex actions'' characterized by: (1)~composition - consisting of several simpler actions, (2)~temporal order of these actions, and (3)~extent - recognizing the variability in temporal length between actions.
 By introducing the Timeception layer, the architecture tolerates both long-range temporal dependencies and variations in the temporal extent.

 The previously introduced AntGPT~\cite{zhao2023antgpt} also benefits from hierarchical information by incorporating goal information extracted from past actions using a large language model.
-The resulting text embedding is fused with visual observations to improve long term action anticipation.
+A large language model is used to extract these goals in the form of text embeddings, which are then fused with visual observations to enhance long-term action anticipation.
+To generate hierarchical labels, AntGPT relies on twelve in-context examples, either manually curated or pseudo-labeled using large language models applied to video titles or descriptions.
 Similarly, in~\cite{10222914}, authors exploit the goal concept to improve action anticipation in industrial scenarios by introducing a consistency loss to ensure alignment between coarse-grained and fine-grained predictions.

+The industrial domain has particularly benefited from hierarchical annotations~\cite{Sener_2022_CVPR,Ben-Shabat_2021_WACV}, which may be explicitly provided or derived by defining coarse-grained related goals (e.g., assembling or disassembling a product).
+Other domains, such as autonomous driving, have also explored hierarchical annotations to capture the progression from high-level driving maneuvers to specific low-level actions~\cite{Martin_2019_ICCV}.

-It is important to note the scarcity of annotated hierarchical data in the ADL domain, which prompts researchers in~\cite{suris2021hyperfuture} to manually extend existing datasets for experimentation.
+Despite these advances, it is important to note the scarcity of annotated hierarchical data in the ADL domain, which prompts researchers in~\cite{suris2021hyperfuture} to manually extend existing datasets for experimentation.
 Alternatively, synthetic data generators, such as Virtualhome~\cite{virtualhome}, offer a hierarchical approach to generating video data, providing a valuable resource to address this limitation.